Skip to content

 Common Mistakes to Avoid

-Based on what we hear from students going through the process, here are the most frequent missteps:
+Based on what we hear from students going through the process, the most frequent missteps:

-- Ignoring the math: Real estate involves mortgage calculations, commission math, and property tax calculations.
+3. Ignoring the math: Real estate involves mortgage calculations, commission math, and property tax calculations.
 Students who avoid the math sections tend to struggle on exams.
+We have a full reference of real estate math formulas in Ontario with worked examples for every calculation tested.

 Frequently Asked Questions